Jack P. Lewis: Contributions to Academia

 Lewis's teaching career included nearly fifty years of teaching a course in History of the English Bible.
 His book on The English Bible from KJV to NIV is one of the important works on the history of the English Bible.
 He maintained an interest in this area throughout his career.
 In 2004 in celebration of the 400th anniversary of the King James Version, at the invitation of the American Bible Society and its Eugene A. Nida Institute for Biblical Scholarship, Lewis presented a paper on the history of the printing of the KJV.
 This was published in Translation that Openeth the Window.
 He also published Questions You Have Asked about Bible Translations.
 Lewis's most recent release, The Day after Domesday: The Making of the Bishops Bible, is a study of the Bishops Bible, least known of the Tudor period Bibles and predecessor to the King James Version.
-At the age of 93, Jack Lewis published his autobiography, As I Remember It.
+At age 93, Jack Lewis published his autobiography, As I Remember It.

 Lewis taught a variety of courses in the Old and New Testament and a number of his books grew out of these classes: A Study of the Interpretation of Noah and the Flood in Jewish and Christian Literature (published version of his dissertation at Hebrew Union), Historical Backgrounds to Bible People, Historical Backgrounds of Bible History, a two-volume commentary on The Gospel According to Matthew, The Minor Prophets, Exegesis of Difficult Passages, and Hebrew Wisdom and Poetry.

 Lewis read papers at the meetings of the Society of Biblical Literature and the Evangelical Theological Society.
 He published at least 84 articles in eight different encyclopedias and dictionaries on a wide range of topics: Nelson's Illustrated Bible Dictionary, Theological Wordbook of the Old Testament, Baker's Dictionary of Theology, Wycliffe Bible Encyclopedia, Anchor Bible Dictionary, Baker's Dictionary of Christian Ethics, Zondervan Pictorial Encyclopedia of the Bible, and Encyclopedia of the Stone-Campbell Movement.

 Honors and awards

-In 1967-68 Lewis received a fellowship grant from the American Schools of Oriental Research to study as a Thayer Fellow in Jerusalem.
+In 1967 and 1968, Lewis received a fellowship grant from the American Schools of Oriental Research to study as a Thayer Fellow in Jerusalem.
 He participated in an archaeological excavation at Aran.
-In 1968, he received the Twentieth Century Christian Education award in recognition of his "scholarly research, profound writing, and inspirational teaching."
+In 1968, he received the Twentieth Century Christian Education award in recognition of his "scholarly research, profound writing, and inspirational teaching".

-In 1983 he was chosen Senior Fellow at the W. F. Albright Institute for Archaeological Research in Jerusalem.
+In 1983, he was chosen Senior Fellow at the W. F. Albright Institute for Archaeological Research in Jerusalem.
 He served on the editorial boards of the Restoration Quarterly and Journal of Hebraic Studies.
 He served as president of the Southern section of the Evangelical Theological Society in 1969-70.

-In 1994 Lewis was invited to be the commencement speaker at Hebrew Union College-Jewish Institute of Religion in Cincinnati.
+In 1994, Lewis was invited to be the commencement speaker at Hebrew Union College-Jewish Institute of Religion in Cincinnati.
 At the graduation ceremonies there in 2006, Lewis was awarded a Graduate Medallion as an outstanding alumnus.

-In 2011 Heritage Christian University established the annual Jack P. Lewis lectures in his honor.
+In 2011, Heritage Christian University established the annual Jack P. Lewis lectures in his honor.